andersinno/smartship/README.md

 ### Client

 To send shipments and use other API resources, you need a client.
-Initialize the client as follows with a tuple of username and secret tokens.
+Initialize the client as follows with username and secret tokens.
 Create your API tokens in the [Unifaun Online portal](https://www.unifaunonline.com/).

-    from smartship.client import SmartShipClient
+    from smartship import Client
-    client = SmartShipClient(("username", "secret"))
+    client = Client("username", "secret")

 #### Sending shipments